Blog

 Greasy and Fried Foods

-Foods like french fries, onion rings, and potato chips are high in fat.
-Frequently, more than half of the calories in these foods come from fat.
-You should focus on eating high-protein foods instead of high-fat foods.
-Healthy high-protein foods include beans, lentils, nut butters, and seafood.
+Foods like french fries, onion rings, and potato chips are high in fat, and in many cases more than half of their calories come from fat.
+These foods can be harder to digest and may worsen nausea.

 Refined Carbohydrates